jtv/libpqxx/README.md

             // You can read fields as std::string_view here, which is not
             // something you can do in most places.
 A string_view becomes
             // meaningless when the underlying string ceases to exist.
 In this
-            // one situation, you can convert a field to string_view and it
+            // particular situation, you can convert a field to string_view and
-            // will be valid for just that one iteration of the loop.
-The next
+	    // it will be valid for just that one iteration of the loop.
+The
-            // iteration may overwrite or deallocate its buffer space. for (auto [name, salary] : tx.stream<std::string_view, int>( "SELECT name, salary FROM employee"))
+	    // next iteration may overwrite or deallocate its buffer space. for (auto [name, salary] : tx.stream<std::string_view, int>( "SELECT name, salary FROM employee"))
             {